4 minute read

 Reactive-constituent decay models

-An additional step could be taken by adopting a reactive-constituent model (also known as parallel second order model) of chlorine decay.
-This is formed by considering two types of natural organic matter reaction with chlorine – fast and slow reacting – and consists of two simultaneous parallel reactions with the overall second order kinetics as follows:
+These problems are overcome by adopting a reactive-constituent model of chlorine decay (also known as the parallel second-order model, first published in 1999 and since shown applicable to a wide range of waters and operating conditions (e.g. by Fisher et al. 2017).
+This model is formed by considering the reaction of chlorine with two types of natural organic matter – fast and slow reacting – and consists of two simultaneous parallel reactions with the overall second-order kinetics as follows:

 where FRA is the concentration of Fast reacting Reducing Agents and SRA is the concentration of Slow reacting Reducing Agents in the water.

-Rate constant coefficients are invariant, for given water quality once determined in simple lab. experiments, no further adjustment needed for different initial dose or temperature.
+Rate constant coefficients are invariant, for given water quality.
+Once determined from simple lab experiments, no further adjustment is needed for different initial doses, temperatures or successive booster doses.

 InfoWorks WS MSQ allows you to implement your own equations to efficiently model reactive constituents in the comfort of your InfoWorks WS Pro user interface.